The Use of Power in Healing

 We have seen that Healing occurs when a person is able freely and fully to enter into a Meeting with another person.
 Therefore the power of a Healer depends primarily upon the extent to which they are able to offer a Meeting to their Client, recognising in their Client a complete and independent person, who is also connected and interdependent.

 Health depends upon the secure confidence to trust oneself and others, the essential foundation of intimacy.
-Healing occurs when trust is restored, hence the power of a Healer is contained within their worthiness of trust; and this depends upon the Healer's clarity of perception of their own nature, and on their ability to enter into relation with another person as a complete person.
+Healing occurs when trust is restored; hence the power of a Healer depends upon their worthiness of trust, and on their ability to trust their Client.
+And these qualities depend, in turn, upon the Healer’s clarity of perception of their own nature, and on their ability to enter into relation with another person as a separate, yet interdependent individual.

 A therapist is in a position of remarkable power in relation to their client, most especially if the client is in great need.
 All situations in life where one person is dependent upon another for help are a sacred trust, whether it is as parent, therapist or teacher.
 The power of a Healer to assist their Client is in direct proportion to their ability to respond to the vulnerability of their Client with sensitivity and empathy.

 The task of a Healer is limited to working as a catalyst for changes within the Client, so it is particularly important that the Healer always trust that the Client will be able to repair themselves in their own way, and in their own time, when given the opportunity.
 It is because of this that the power of a Healer to help a Client depends upon the understanding that they cannot do anything to assist their Client with this work, except to endeavour to provide the best possible conditions in which the Healing of this Client may occur.